josephkligel/Programmapedia/cppref.md

 		* Definition: Only accessable with in the class not outside of the class
 	* public: class Player{public: ...}
 		* Definition: Accessable to all
+	* protected: class Player{protected: ...}
+		* Definition: Accessible from the base class and classes derived from the base class
+		* Disclaimer: Not accessible by objects of base or derived

 ### Class Data Members
 Properties and/or attributes of classes